 Therefore, it is vitally important to research the benefits as well as disadvantages of the many options available to you.
 Once you understand the support structures, you can start looking at comfort layers such as the popular memory foam, latex, pillow top and more.

 3. Research the brand as well as guarantees and warranties that they offer

 It is important to research specific mattress brands.
 Many brands have been in the bedding industry for many years and have done extensive research to improve their products and provide you with optimal support and comfort.

 A good mattress or bed set will have a combination of a minimum of 10 years guarantee and warranty. this will give you an indication if the brand you are investing in has a decent reputation and trust in their own product.

-4. Ask about trial periods and money back guarantees
+4. Ask about trial periods

 A trial period allows you to 'test-drive' the mattress for a few days.
 During this period, you will be able to decide if the specific bed gives you the support and comfort that you, as an individual, needs.
 Make sure to ask them to explain the process to you in detail, including any cost that might be involved if you decide that your new mattress is not quite as comfortable as you thought it might be.
 This is especially important if you buy your mattress or bed set online.

 As an example, Beds Online offers a 14-night exchange guarantee at no extra cost.
 We believe that 14 nights is more than enough time for your mattress to adapt to your body's unique contours and weight to know whether or not the mattress would be suited for years to come.